Hello Fellow Travelers!

 27) What does practicing any Virtue do for Masons?
 (Chapters 8, 9, 10)

-• Intention: Focus Entered Apprentice Masons upon what Virtues do for Masons who practice them.
+- Intention: Focus Entered Apprentice Masons upon knowing how these two major groups differ from one another and what they Strengthen within the Masons who practice them.

 28) What Fifth Perfect Point is implied by three Virtues, what are their common threads and how do these common threads help Masons determine if a Candidate should be let through the West Gate?
 (Chapter 10)